uniquehash/jgravity_docs/assumptions.md

 2. space is empty
 3. time is a series of steps
 4. particles do not spin
-5. volime of particles are the same
+5. volume of particles are the same